Abir-Ashab/Travel-Buddy/docs/Coding flow.md

 ### **Step 4: Implement Thin Controllers**

+**Controller Works on to send the data which it gets from req.body, req.params or somewhere.
+So when you are doing API testing, check there and match the field name.**

 The controller remains as **thin as possible**.
 Its only job is to orchestrate the request flow—extracting data from the request, calling the appropriate service, and formatting the response.
 No business logic lives here.

 export const createAdmin \= async (req: Request, res: Response) \=\> {